When Do The Sister Chromatids Separate

 When Do the Sister Chromatids Separate?
 A Critical Step in Cell Division

 The separation of sister chromatids is a important event in the life cycle of eukaryotic cells, ensuring that genetic material is accurately distributed to daughter cells.
-Still, this process is not a random occurrence but a meticulously regulated step that occurs during specific phases of cell division.
+This process is not a random occurrence but a meticulously regulated step that occurs during specific phases of cell division.
 Understanding when and how sister chromatids separate is essential for grasping the mechanics of mitosis and meiosis, two fundamental processes that sustain life.
 Whether in the context of growth, tissue repair, or reproduction, the precise timing of chromatid separation determines the fidelity of genetic inheritance.

 Introduction: The Role of Sister Chromatids in Cell Division